 I don’t take the completely hands off approach of adding all the stock and letting rice cook undisturbed (it doesn’t seem like a risotto to me), but I’ve never found it worthwhile to stand and stir constantly either.
 That would be dull, is unnecessary, and I couldn’t work on the rest of dinner!
 So, add a decent glug of stock each time, stir occasionally, and get other things done while your rice gently cooks.

 – Happy Eating, Annemarie

-- 4 sweet Italian sausage links (10 oz)
+- 4 medium sweet Italian sausage links, about 3/4 lb

-- 1½ cups arborio rice
+- 1 1/2 cups arborio rice

 - 4 cups low sodium chicken stock